 In April 2022 the NSW Government announced the Strategic Cycleway Corridors for the Eastern Harbour City - a vision to provide a safe and connected cycleway network to enable more people to safely ride a bike as part of their everyday travel.
-The Inner West Cycling Strategy aims to facilitate this by outlining a bike network linking popular locations such as Ashfield, Marrickville and Leichhardt, as well as places that will change in the future like Parramatta Road and The Bays Precinct.
+The Inner West Cycling Strategy aims to facilitate this by outlining a bike network linking popular locations where like Ashfield, Marrickville and Leichhardt, as well as places that will change in the future like Parramatta Road and The Bays Precinct.

-As we developed the Strategy we asked for your comments and ideas.
-We received feedback from communities throughout the Inner West and the Strategy has worked to capture the information you gave us.
+As we developed the strategy we asked for your comments and ideas.
+We received feedback from communities throughout the Inner West and the strategy has worked to capture the information you gave us.

-types of support are needed to help people make bike riding a regular part of their lives.
-This is important to help us understand and address the barriers so we can help people to start riding and continue riding.
+us understand and address the barriers so we can help people to start riding and continue riding.

-During community engagement and public exhibition of the Inner West Cycling Strategy people told us about the need for driver education on using the streets with bike riders, and the need for care when cycling around people walking.
+During community engagement and public exhibition of the Inner West Cycling Strategy people told us about the need for driver education about using the streets with bike riders and the need for care when cycling around people walking.
 We heard about the importance of maps and street signage to provide people with confidence while getting around and the need for courses to build cycling skills and capabilities.
 We heard about the need for more bike parking for a range of bikes in the public domain especially for residents who live in older apartments.
 People also asked for support to help their kids cycle to school.

-Children who walk or cycle to school have been found to be more attentive and focused in class, and the Strategy considers ways we can support active transport to schools.
-It also recognises that we need to promote the benefits of cycling, and this is especially important with the proposal of new bike routes to ensure we provide
+Children who walk or cycle to school have been found to be more attentive and focused in class, and the strategy considers ways we can support active transport to schools.
+It also recognises that we need to promote the benefits of cycling, and this is especially important with the proposal of new bike routes to ensure we provide clear and comprehensive information about a proposal.